yell0wsuit/Japanese-Grammar/files/the-particle-ga.md

 > What are you worrying about?

 ### Other functions
-`が` appears in many other guises, and amongst other things can be used as a conjunction that translates to a weaker version of the english conjunction 'but'.
+`が` appears in many other guises, and amongst other things can be used as a conjunction that translates to a weaker version of the English conjunction 'but'.